Substitution Principle and semidirect products: Preliminaries

 \subsection{lp-strains and lp-varieties of languages}

 A homomorphism between free monoids is said to be \emph{length-preserving} (also called an \emph{lp-morphism}) provided it maps generators to generators.
 Therefore, lp-morphisms $A^* \to B^*$ are in a bijection with functions $A \to B$.
 Given a map $h:A \to B$, we use $h^*$ to denote the unique lp-morphism $h^*:A^* \to B^*$ whose restriction to $A$ is $h$.
-As we will see in the paragraph on ``classes of sentences'', lp-morphisms are important in the treatment of fragments of logic on words.
+As we will see in Section~\ref{ss:classessent}, lp-morphisms are important in the treatment of fragments of logic on words.

 Combining Pippenger~\cite{pippenger97} and Straubing's~\cite{Straubing02} terminology, we call \emph{lp-strain of languages} an assignment, for each finite alphabet $A$, of a Boolean algebra $\cV(A)$ of languages over $A$ such that, for every lp-morphism $h^*:B^* \to A^*$, if $L \in \cV(A)$ then $(h^*)^{-1}(L) \in \cV(B)$.
-Since $(h \circ g)^* = h^*\circ g^*$ whenever $f$ anf $g$ are composable set functions, each $lp$-strain of languages defines a presheaf $\cV: {\bf Set}_{fin}^{\rm op} \to {\bf BA}$ over Boolean algebras.
+Since $(h \circ g)^* = h^*\circ g^*$ whenever $f$ and $g$ are composable set functions, each $lp$-strain of languages defines a presheaf $\cV: {\bf Set}_{fin}^{\rm op} \to {\bf BA}$ of Boolean algebras.
+Moreover, the presheaves obtained in this way are precisely the sub-presheaves of the presheaf $\cP: {\bf Set}_{fin}^{\rm op} \to {\bf BA}$ defined by the lp-strain assigning the full powerset $\cP(A^*)$ to each finite alphabet~$A$.
 This notion allows us to extend languages to profinite alphabets (cf. Section~\ref{sec:profinite}), which is crucial when handling infinite Boolean algebras of formulas (cf. Section~\ref{sec:inf-BA}).
 Notice that, if~$\cV$ is an lp-strain of languages, then every function $h: B \to A$ induces dually a continuous function $\widehat h: X_{\cV(B)} \to X_{\cV(A)}$ making the following diagram commute:

 where $A^* \to X_{\cV(A)}$ and $B^* \to X_{\cV(B)}$ are the maps with dense image obtained by dualizing and restricting the embeddings $\cV(A) \rightarrowtail \cP(A^*)$ and $\cV(B) \rightarrowtail \cP(B^*)$, respectively.
 This is a particular case of Lemma~\ref{l:5}, for which we will provide a detailed proof.